uwe-app/website/site/docs/getting-started/content.md

 {{{{raw}}}}{{> header}}{{{{/raw}}}}
 ```

 This follows the standard syntax for calling partials when using Handlebars.
-See the <a href="https://handlebarsjs.com/guide/partials.html">Handlebars documentation on partials</a> for more details.
+See the [Handlebars documentation on partials](https://handlebarsjs.com/guide/partials.html) for more details.

 ## Header and Footer